nestjs/docs.nestjs.com/content/techniques/streaming-files.md

 }
 ```

-The default content type is `application/octet-stream`, if you need to customize the response you can use `res.set`.
+The default content type is `application/octet-stream`, if you need to customize the response you can use the `res.set` method.

 > info **hint** If the @Response parameter is present, it must have `{{ '{' }} passthrough: true {{ '}' }}`.